Sicily is an open-air museum! Let’s take a tour of the island, discovering the most important archeological sites.

 In the neighboring Morgantina, there is an impressive and extensive archaeological site, still rising thanks to the work of archaeologists.
-In the Greek polis (which was brought to light), good technical skills are evident in the creation of a system of water distribution and discharge throughout the city.
+In the Greek polis brought back to light, it is clear the excellent roman skills in realizing a water distribution system and discarge one.

 Ekklesiasterion di Morgantina

 The place is on a small valley between two hills: it includes the agora, the theater, and some mosaics.